 Instead of using glitter in my reindeer food I prefer to use sugar and coconut, as glitter can be harmful to wildlife.

 WHAT YOU WILL NEED:

-- Cellophane bags (I found these 50 for $2 at my local dollar store or you can check the party section at your local supermarket)
+- Cellophane bags (I found 50 of these for $2 at my local dollar store or alternatively you can check the party section at your local supermarket)

-- Shredded coconut (you can use desiccated coconut)
+- Shredded coconut (you can also use desiccated coconut)

 - Red food dye

 - Green food dye

 - Reindeer Food Bag Toppers

 This really depends on how much you are wanting to make.
 I like to make a ratio similar to 1 cup of oats to 1/4 cup coconut and 1/4 cup sugar.
 Again, it depends on how much you want to add inside each bag.
 I usually add 1/4 cup to each bag.